 Power/Duty

 To exercise the powers and duties of the local government in accordance with Regulation 12 of the Local Government (Financial Management) Regulations 1996 in relation to Section 6.10 of the Local Government Act 1995.
-This enables the Chief Executive Officer to make payments from the Shire’s Municipal Fund, Library Advance Account and Trust Fund.
+This enables the Chief Executive Officer to make payments from the Shire’s Municipal Fund, and Trust Fund.

 Conditions

-A list of all payments made from the Municipal Fund, Library Advance Account and Trust Fund will be provided to Council on a monthly basis.
+A list of all payments made from the Municipal Fund, and Trust Fund will be provided to Council on a monthly basis.

 Statutory Framework